Hinduism – A brief Background

-Were those cities ruined by an earthquake, drought or a great flood?
+Were those cities ruined by an earthquake, drought, or a great flood?

-Some theory suggests that a volcano or an earthquake would have changed the cause of the river Indus and as the result, the fields around this civilization became too dry for farming and people either died of famine and starvation or moved elsewhere.
+Some theory suggests that a volcano or an earthquake would have changed the cause of the river Indus and as the result, the fields around this civilization became too dry for farming, and people either died of famine and starvation or moved elsewhere.

 Worshipping at Indus Valley Civilisation

-No temple has been discovered yet, though the seals, images and other materials unearthed by archaeologists so far convinced some historians that the people of the Harappa were Hindus.
+No temple has been discovered yet, though the seals, images, and other materials unearthed by archaeologists so far convinced some historians that the people of the Harappa were Hindus.

 Many Pottery figurines found also suggest female deities had been worshipped by the people of IVC.
 The arms of these figurines were seemed adorned with bangles.

 It had been suggested that the four-armed figures found may be that of either Lord Brahma or Lord Vishnu and this corresponds with modern cults in Hinduism.
-A figure with a necklace worn suggesting one of the Hindu deities.
+A figure with a necklace worn suggests one of the Hindu deities.

 Hinduism was the only religion at IVC